-Major cell phone service providers in the US include Verizon, AT&T, Sprint, and T-Mobile.
+Major cell phone service providers in the US include Verizon, AT&T, and T-Mobile.
 These companies provide a variety of contract, pre-paid, and no-contract plans.
 A US Social Security Number (SSN) is not needed to open an account, but you may be required to provide a deposit.
 Before opening an account with a provider, we encourage you to do research by asking the following questions:

-Are there plans available specifically for international students?
+Are there plans available specifically for international students or scholars?

 What are the differences between contract, pre-paid and other plans?

 How many / how much calling, text messages (SMS) and cellular data are included in the cost of the plan?
-(Note that US plans typically charge for both incoming and outgoing messages/calls)
+(Note that US plans usually charge for both incoming and outgoing messages/calls)

 Can I use my own phone (see below)?

 How much would it be to buy a new phone with the plans?
-Do I have to pay for a new phone upfront or is there a monthly charg
+Do I have to pay for a new phone upfront or is there a monthly payment option?